 MTD starts with businesses above the VAT threshold limits (currently £85,000) for accounting periods commencing on or after 6 April 2019.
 Those affected will be required to keep digital records for VAT purposes.
 By 2020 it is most likely all other businesses will have to comply.

-We will be contacting all of our clients in 2018 to prepare you and get you ready for Digital Tax well in advance.
-We will also be holding a seminar in conjunction with a Cloud Accounting Software to educate you further.
-In the meantime, if you want to discuss how this affects you and your business please contact us.
+We have contacted all of our clients to prepare them and get them ready for Digital Tax well in advance.
+We held a joint seminar with Xero for all our clients in 2019.
+If you want to discuss how this affects you and your business please contact us.

-European data protection laws are changing and come into force 25 May 2018.
-These new laws will affect all businesses in the UK and the current Data Protection Act (DPA) will be updated to reflect the GDPR obligations.
+European data protection laws have changed and came into force on 25 May 2018.
+These new laws affected all businesses in the UK and the current Data Protection Act (DPA) will be updated to reflect the GDPR obligations.